How to Make a Trick-or-Treat Bag

 - For added fun, encourage your child to use his fingers to create tiny ghosts or bat wings on the bag.

-- Set aside to dry thoroughly.
+- Set your child's finished creation aside and let it dry thoroughly.